ADR-035: LLM stack — in-process control plane; canonical purpose taxonomy

 D8 — Profile versioning with rollback (A/B reserved)

-core.llm_profiles persisted with (id, version, active_at, deactivated_at, created_by, audit_log).
-Activation append-only; rollback = re-activate prior version. variant: str | None reserved on schema; no resolver branch in alpha.
-Governance: locked-override modifications require a platform-role audit entry; operator_allowed changes are workspace-admin-auditable.
+core.llm_profiles is persisted with (id, version, activated_at, deactivated_at, created_by, audit_log).
+Activation is append-only; rollback = re-activate a prior version (a profile’s credential_ref stays resolvable across a rollback — the credential read is by id, independent of the active flag).
+The operator dashboard (apps/operations) drives set / version-history / rollback over the /operator/llm-config routes. variant: str | None reserved on schema for A/B; no resolver branch in alpha.
+Governance: locked-override modifications require a platform-role audit entry; operator_allowed changes are domain-admin-auditable.

 D9 — LLMProvider protocol lives in spectral.core